morpheuslord/QuadraInspect/README.md

 pip install -r requirements.txt && python3 main.py
 `

-Third : Once AFrame loads run this command
+Third : Once QuadraInspect loads run this command
 `
-AFrame Main>> : START install_tools
+QuadraInspect Main>> : START install_tools
 `

 The tools will be downloaded to the `tools` directory and also the setup.py and setup.bat commands will run automatically for the complete installation.